Mt. San Antonio College: Campus

 Sitting on 420 acres in Walnut, California, Mt.
 San Antonio College is strategically located in the center of the district it serves.
 While the college accepts students from outside of the district and even internationally, its district focuses on serving communities on the eastern edge of Los Angeles County, including Baldwin Park, Bassett, Charter Oak, Covina, Diamond Bar, the southern portion of Glendora, Hacienda Heights, City of Industry, Irwindale, La Puente, La Verne, Pomona, Rowland Heights, San Dimas, Valinda, Walnut, and West Covina.

-The college has invested more than $500 million in updating its facilities through public support of Measure R and Measure RR bonds.
-The college has a 250-acre farm; a working veterinary hospital; new science classrooms and laboratory facilities; a music, dance, and theater building; multi-media/internet connected classrooms; a new baseball complex; a football field; a putting green; two soccer fields; and is home of the world-famous Mt.
+The college has invested more than $1.5 billion in updating its facilities through public support of Measure R, Measure RR, and Measure GO bonds.
+The college has a 250-acre farm; a working veterinary hospital; student-run restaurant, new science classrooms and laboratory facilities; a music, dance, and theater building; multi-media/internet connected classrooms; a new Olympic-quality stadium and athletics complex, baseball complex; two soccer fields; and is home of the world-famous Mt.
 SAC Relays.
 It has an Olympic size swimming pool, tennis courts, and a working farm which includes horses, cattle, sheep, swine, and a canine facility that works with a greyhound rescue group to rehabilitate retired racing dogs each semester.
 The school also has a 15 acre wildlife sanctuary that supports a large variety of native species of birds, mammals, and insects.
 It consists of a lake, swamp, stream, pond, meadow, and forested area.
 It is one of the last "safe" places for nature to exist in Walnut due to increased development and a growing population.

 The Randall Planetarium has been open since 1968.
 There are more projects in progress, the latest being a modern agricultural sciences complex, including a working animal hospital, set to complete construction in spring 2011.
 Construction has also begun on a new Design Technology building.
 More projects are also expected in the next few years as funds from a recently voter approved measure come in.
 Located on campus are several campus cafes and a "Common Grounds" area.